atlanmod/eel/README.md

 ### Execution

-1. In the Gemoc Runtime, click on the `Energy > Estimation model > Load model`
+1. In the Gemoc Runtime, click on the `Energy > Estimation model > Set model`
 2. Select `model.eel`, validate.
 A `Done` message should appear in the console, confirming that the energy estimation model is properly loaded.
 3. `Run > Run configuration > Executable model with Gemoc Java Engine`
 4. Complete the configuration with the following data: